givenand/aws-kinesis-video-webrtc-workshop/workshop/content/1-gettingstarted/_index.en.md

 {{% /notice %}}

 In this workshop you will learn about Amazon Kinesis Video Streams WebRTC features.
-You will learn how to compile the WebRTC C SDK samples, and modify the samples to integrate with AWS IoT.
-There are also labs that will help demonstrate how you can integrate KVS WebRTC streams into your web or mobile applications, as well as how to integrate your video streams into Amazon Echo Show capable devices.
+This workshop will demonstrate how to setup a WebRTC feed from multiple types of source videos and utilizing Kinesis Video Streams to display in your web or mobile application.
+There is an additional workshop to demonstrate how to integrate with the [AWS Connected Mobility Solution](https://aws.amazon.com/automotive/solutions/connected-mobility/) which is a reference architecture for accelerating building your fleet platform.

+WebRTC is an open technology specification for enabling real-time communication (RTC) across browsers and mobile applications via simple APIs.
+It uses peering techniques for real-time data exchange between connected peers and provides low latency media streaming required for human-to-human interaction.

 ## Requirements